Advanced cardiac monitoring

-Cardiaccs has been ISO 13485 certified for design and development of medical devices since 2016.
+Cardiaccs is ISO 13485 certified for the design, development and manufacture of active, non-implantable cardiac monitoring devices and associated software.
 Quality has been at the center of everything we do, right from the beginning.

 The CB1 connects to the patient monitor using USB.
 The monitor runs our proprietary CM Software for continuous monitoring of myocardial velocity.

 The CardiaSense CS1 is intended for continuous cardiac function monitoring and temporary left ventricular pacing and sensing in patients undergoing open heart surgery.
 CS1 can be used on all patients in need of myocardial function monitoring and temporary ventricular pacing.
 CS1 can be used during and after cardiac surgery, in the operating room, intensive care unit or the general ward, for up to 7 days.